 And of course the other elephant in the room: the new voice of Chucky.
-Tom Holland, who was a big driving force behind the original, called the hiring of Mark Hamill a smart choice.
+Tom Holland (not the Spider-Man Tom Holland), who was a big driving force behind the original, called the hiring of Mark Hamill a smart choice.
 I agree.
-I think the attempted reboot of A Nightmare on Elm Street crashed and burned because Jackie Earle Haley was a fairly unknown actor at the time.
+I think the attempted reboot of A Nightmare on Elm Street in 2010 crashed and burned because Jackie Earle Haley was a fairly unknown actor at the time.
 If they’d hired someone popular, say Matt Damon, people might have given a shit.
 (Ha ha, made you imagine Matt Damon as Freddy!)
 I wasn’t excited about the idea of a reboot, but with Hamill onboard I was willing to give it a try.
 I fucking hate Star Wars (come at me), but I loved some Batman: The Animated Series growing up, and Hamill as the voice of The Joker was my childhood.

-As for Chucky’s personality, the filmmakers take a different approach.
+The film takes the basic premise of the original and goes in new directions; it’s refreshing that it’s not just a carbon copy.
+In addition to new themes, for Chucky’s personality the filmmakers take a different approach.
 Hamill’s Chucky is more childlike.
 His model is glitchy, and Andy has to teach him everything from scratch.
 In a dig at the issue of whether simulated violence influences people, Chucky learns to maim (and spout one-liners) while watching The Texas Chainsaw Massacre 2.
 He hurts others in a misguided attempt to make Andy happy, and later to keep Andy all to himself.

 The characters are pretty appealing.
 Mike is kind and really tries to make a difference in the world around him.
-Andy is funny (my favorite quote is from Andy to Chucky: “Just close your eyes and pretend to be less creepy”) and a lot less whiny than the typical movie teenager, as are his friends.
+Andy is funny (my favorite quote, from Andy to Chucky: “Just close your eyes and pretend to be less creepy”) and a lot less whiny than the typical movie teenager, as are his friends.
 Karen is quirky and interesting.
-She’s dedicated to her son, but not so much so that she eclipses her own personhood.
-She does have crappy taste in men; her boyfriend, Shane, is not only married, but shoves Andy down in a fit of pique.
-Confusingly, he starts out as a nice enough guy; we’re supposed to dislike him, but the first scene he’s in, he, with mild irritation, tells Andy to be quiet because Karen has fallen asleep on the couch.
+She’s dedicated to her son, but not so much so that it eclipses her own personhood.
+She does have crappy taste in men; her boyfriend, Shane (David Lewis), is not only married, but shoves Andy down in a fit of pique.
+Confusingly, he starts out as a nice enough guy; we’re supposed to dislike him, but the first scene he’s in, he tells Andy to be quiet because Karen has fallen asleep on the couch.
 A short time later, he tells Karen, who has baked cookies, that he’s not really hungry.
 That monster!